Skip to main content

 Names Containing the term “Inc.” or “Incorporated”

-11.2.2.10 is subject to interpretation: “Omit the following terms unless they are an integral part of the name or are needed to make it clear that the name is that of a corporate body: … term indicating incorporation, e.g., Incorporated, etc.” Compare the name you are evaluating with the examples in 11.2.2.10.
+11.2.2.10 is subject to interpretation: “Omit the following terms unless they are an integral part of the name or are needed to make it clear that the name is that of a corporate body: an adjectival term or abbreviation indicating incorporation (e.g., Incorporated ...
+Ltd.).”
+Compare the name you are evaluating with the examples in 11.2.2.10.
 First consideration: If it is not clear that the name without the term “Inc.” or “Incorporated” is a corporate body, then include this term in the preferred name.
 If the name without such a term is clearly understood to be a corporate body, then consider next, how integral a part of the name this term is.
 Consider the following:

 (a) Do you find the company’s (or body’s) name presented without the “Inc.”?
 Then the “Inc.” can probably be omitted from the preferred name.
 (It may still be included in a variant name.)